yandex-cloud/docs/en/_includes/ai-security.md

 * `editor`
 * `admin`
-* `resource-manager.cloud.owner` (only assigned for the cloud)
+* `resource-manager.clouds.owner` (only assigned for the cloud)

 {% note info %}

-Users with a Yandex or [federated account](../organization/add-federation.md) need the `resource-manager.cloud.member` role for the cloud along with the `editor` or `admin` role.
+Users with a Yandex or [federated account](../organization/add-federation.md) need the `resource-manager.clouds.member` role for the cloud along with the `editor` or `admin` role.
 This role is assigned to the user automatically when they are [added to the cloud](../iam/operations/users/create.md).

 {% endnote %}